Here are all the winners from the 2024 Grammys – rolling list

 ‘Shucked’

-‘Some Like It Hot’
+‘Some Like It Hot’ – winner

 ‘Sweeney Todd: The Demon Barber of Fleet Street’